 Crape Myrtle

-The crape myrtle is one of the most beautiful and popular landscape trees in our area.
-This flowering tree, often called “the lilac of the South,” is easy to care for, resilient, and attractive.
-Its blooms are large and long-lasting (up to one hundred days) and, in addition to that, the tree has a great fall color and even boasts attractive bark.
+The crape myrtle is one of our area’s most beautiful and popular landscape trees.
+This flowering tree, often called “the Lilac of the South,” is easy to care for, resilient, and attractive.
+Its blooms are large and long-lasting (up to one hundred days), and the tree has a great fall color and even boasts attractive bark!
 The crape myrtle is a great tree to add some appeal to your front yard or entryway.

 Live Oak